philiptaylor/vulkan-sync/README.md

       * (*barrier*, SRC) < (FLUSH, *barrier*, *srcStage*, *srcAccess*, GLOBAL) < (*barrier*, PRE_TRANS)
     * For every *dstAccess* in *memoryBarrier.dstAccessMask*, and every *dstStage* in *extractStages(barrier.dstStageMask)*:
       * (*barrier*, POST_TRANS) < (INVALIDATE, *barrier*, *dstStage*, *dstAccess*, GLOBAL) < (*barrier*, DST)
-    * (TODO: need to define PRE_TRANS, POST_TRANS in the earlier section; we need them to hook these operations around the layout transitions)
   * For every *bufferMemoryBarrier* in *barrier.pBufferMemoryBarriers*:
     * ... similar but with a buffer range instead of GLOBAL
   * For every *imageMemoryBarrier* in *barrier.pImageMemoryBarriers*:
     * ... similar but with an image subresource instead of GLOBAL
 * TODO: all the other ways of defining explicit and implicit memory barriers

 If we modify the earlier example to include some memory barriers like:
 ```cpp